 It is interesting to note that many of the original examples of this Scottish architectural style were built by the enterprise leaders and entrepreneurs of the era and this reflects the College’s focus on preparing boys for the challenges of the 21st Century.

 While the exterior is an authentic representation of the style, the internal fitout will incorporate the latest research into optimal learning environments.
 The College engaged design firm Veldhoen, global leaders in Activity Based Working, to inform the design of our new and refurbished learning spaces.
-Velhoen were also engaged by Macquarie Bank and other major Australian firms.
+Veldhoen was also engaged by Macquarie Bank and other major Australian firms.
 The outstanding results can be seen in the STEM (Science, technology, engineering and mathematics) rooms and the Lang Walker Business Centre.

 This Scottish design style highlights significant traits of the proposed student support programs within.
 The original concept of this style was as a fortified building, a defensible structure, a safe stronghold; in short, a sanctuary.
 In the Scots context, it embodies a safe place for boys.
 It is a building looking out for the boys, a lighthouse for them visible from all parts of the College.

 The College has been guided by two previous masterplans in recent decades.
 The 1992 masterplan prepared by Peddle Thorp was succeeded by the 2013-2023 masterplan prepared by Conybeare Morrison.
 These documents have been opened for public comment and discussion with local government at the appropriate times over the years.
 At the request of the Woollahra Municipal Council, the College is engaging in a process of further refining and defining aspects of the future plan and has engaged Adair Education and Sport architects to draft a refocused masterplan.
-Preparation has begun, and we expect the first release for public comment will be later this year.
+Preparation has begun, and we expect the first release for public comment will be early next year.